praxis/praxis/reference/resource-definitions.md

 ## Routing Prefix

-Each resource definition has a routing prefix (partial path) which Praxis will automatically prepend to all your resource's defined routes.
+Each resource definition has a routing prefix (partial path) which Praxis will automatically prepend to all of the routes found in all of the actions of its resource.
 By default, this prefix is the class name of the resource definition converted to snake-case.
 For our `Blogs` resource definition above, the default routing prefix is `blogs`.
 To override the default routing prefix, simply provide a value using the `prefix` method: